strigeus/sparsnas_decoder/README.md

 It uses RTL-SDR running on a Raspberry Pi to demodulate the FSK signal, and decodes the packet.

-Note: The packet data is encrypted using your sender's ID.
-I have yet to figure out how to reliably determine the sender ID, so unless you know your sender ID, or know how to perform a known plaintext attack, this project might be of limited use.
+The packet data is encrypted using your sender's ID.
+The sender ID is the last 6 digits of the serial number located under the battery.

 How to build:
 -------------